autogluon/autogluon/docs/index.md

 ## Why AutoGluon?

-`AutoGluon`, an AutoML toolkit for deep learning with MXNet Gluon:
+`AutoGluon`, an AutoML toolkit for deep learning with MXNet Gluon, which enables easy-to-use and easy-to-extend AutoML with a focus on deep learning, and making AutoML deploy in real-world applications.
+Features:

 - Fast prototyping on deep learning applications.
 - Automatic Hyper-parameter Optimization.